 I have also pursued a broader research agenda focusing on American educational inequality, researching macro-level changes in enrollment and segregation trends in American urban school districts, and investigating the impact of parents’ racial attitudes on their likelihood of enrolling in racially diverse schools.

-I am currently engaged in an ongoing research project related the nature of urban identity and the causes, manifestations, and consequences of gentrification, particularly as it affects smaller cities like Wichita, KS.
+I am currently engaged in ongoing research on urban growth, inequality, and gentrification, particularly as those trends affect smaller cities like Wichita, KS as they struggle with the impact of the COVID-19 pandemic.
 I am active in local affairs in Wichita, and my research on local trends in economic development, gentrification, and inequality in Wichita has appeared both in academic publications and in periodic commentaries in The Wichita Eagle.

 I live in the Crown Heights neighborhood of Wichita with my wife Maya and our son Alistair.